LIU-WEI-git/iotdb/thrift/README.md

 -->

-This modules maintains all RPC interfaces between clients and the server.
+This module maintains all RPC interfaces between clients and the server.